HealthTeacher/style-guide/CSS.md

 # CSS
+Much of this was taken from [idiomatic-css](https://github.com/necolas/idiomatic-css).
+Please add to this guide if you find any particular patterns or styles that we've adopted internally.
+Submit a pull request to ask for feedback (if you're an employee).

 ## Naming
 - Adhere to the [SuitCSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md).
+- Use the `js-` prefix for any `class` or `id` used by JavaScript.
+Do *NOT* apply styles to these classes.

 ## Coding Style
 - Within a selector, declarations should be in the following order: